pandas-dev/pandas/doc/source/indexing.rst

     See more at :ref:`Advanced Indexing <indexing.advanced>` and :ref:`Advanced Hierarchical <indexing.advanced_hierarchical>`

-Getting values from object with multi-axes uses the following notation (using ``.loc`` as an example, but applies to ``.iloc`` and ``.ix`` as well) Any of the axes accessors may be the null slice ``:``.
+Getting values from an object with multi-axes selection uses the following notation (using ``.loc`` as an example, but applies to ``.iloc`` and ``.ix`` as well) Any of the axes accessors may be the null slice ``:``.
 Axes left out of the specification are assumed to be ``:``.
 (e.g. ``p.loc['a']`` is equiv to ``p.loc['a',:,:]``)